Restrictive Physical Intervention

 Time out involves restricting the child's access to all reinforcements as part of a behavioural programme.

-Withdrawal involves removing a child from a situation in which the child or another person is at risk of injury, or there is a risk of damage to property, to a location where s/he can be continuously observed or supervised until ready to resume usual activities.
+Withdrawal involves removing a child from a situation, which places the child or another person at risk of injury or to prevent damage to property, to a location where s/he can be continuously observed or supervised until ready to resume usual activities.